Hike the Bartram Trail to Dicks Creek Falls, an enormous tumbling waterfall on the ultra-scenic banks of the Chattooga River.

 Dicks Creek Falls: the hike

-The adventure begins at a small parking area off the gravel Sandy Ford Road (view maps and driving directions), just before the road crosses Dicks Creek.
-The trail hikes eastbound, diving into the forest and crossing a small, shallow-flowing creek.
-Tall hardwoods stretch skyward, and the forest is lush and green under the tree canopy, dominated by dense thickets of doghobble.
+The adventure begins at a trailhead off the gravel Sandy Ford Road (view maps and driving directions).
+The trailhead is located south of the wet vehicle crossing through Dicks Creek, requiring a bridge-less crossing of the creek if traveling from Warwoman Road.
+The hike begins following the yellow-blazed Bartram Trail to the northeast.
+Tall hardwoods stretch skyward, and the forest is lush and green under the tree canopy.

-The trail skirts a small knob, climbing gently at .3 mile and arcing to the southeast.
-The hike dips elevation, crossing the yellow-blazed Bartram Trail at just under a half mile and crossing a small wooden bridge, following green trail blazes to the banks of the Chattooga River.
+The Bartram Trail descends steadily.
+The hike reaches an intersection at four-tenths of a mile, turning right to follow the green-blazed Dicks Creek Falls Trail and crossing a small wooden bridge.
 The sound of falling water amplifies through the forest as the trail reaches the upper falls.
 A short side trail scrambles to the rocky area above the tumbling Dicks Creek Falls, catching outstanding views of the Chattooga River below.

 The creek’s rocky bed and the waterfall’s sharp drop can be a deadly combination, though – so be sure to keep a safe distance from the crest of the waterfall.
 Backtracking to the green-blazed Dicks Creek Falls Trail, the hike descends to the banks of the scenic Chattooga.
 A steep side trail drops from the trail’s right side at just over a half mile, offering views from the base of the tumbling waterfall.